FaithMUTIS/Group-2-phase-5-project/README.md

 ### Feature Engineering
 New features were created to better capture the relationship between car attributes and the target variable:
-- **Car Age**: A new feature representing the car's age, calculated as the difference between the current year and the car's manufacturing year.
-- **Price per Mile**: Calculated by dividing the `price` by `mileage`, helping to assess the price-to-condition ratio.

 ### Correlation Analysis
 Correlation analysis was performed to identify multicollinearity and the most important features that influence price: